Boost Event-Driven Tactile Learning with Location Spiking Neurons: Discussion and Conclusion

-Besides event-driven tactile learning, we can apply the models with location spiking neurons to other event-driven learning fields.
-To show the broad imapct of location spiking neurons, we apply the Hybrid\_SRM\_FC (Fig. \ref{hybrid}) to event-driven audio learning and provide preliminary results\footnote{The objective of this experiment is not to necessarily obtain state-of-the-art results, but to demonstrate the effectiveness of location spiking neurons on other event-driven neuromorphic applications.}.
-Specifically, we use the N-TIDIGITS18 dataset~\cite{anumula2018feature}, which is collected by playing the audio files from the TIDIGITS dataset~\cite{leonard1993tidigits} to the dynamic audio sensor -- the CochleaAMS1b sensor~\cite{chan2007aer}.
+In this paper, we focus on boosting event-driven tactile learning with location spiking neurons.
+And extensive experimental results validate the effectiveness and efficiency of our models on the tasks.
+Besides event-driven tactile learning, we can also apply the models with location spiking neurons to other spike-based learning applications.
+To show the potential impact of our work, we apply the Hybrid\_SRM\_FC (see Fig. \ref{hybrid}) to event-driven audio learning and provide preliminary results.
+Please note that the objective of this experiment is not necessarily to obtain state-of-the-art results on event-driven audio learning, but to demonstrate that location spiking neurons can bring benefits to the model built with conventional spiking neurons on other spike-based learning applications.

+In the experiment, we use the N-TIDIGITS18 dataset~\cite{anumula2018feature}, which is collected by playing the audio files from the TIDIGITS dataset~\cite{leonard1993tidigits} to the dynamic audio sensor -- the CochleaAMS1b sensor~\cite{chan2007aer}.
 The dataset includes both single digits and connected digit sequences.
-We use the single digit part of the dataset, which consists of 11 categories, including 'oh', 'zero', and digits '1' to '9'.
-The single digit dataset has 4,950 samples, of which 2,486 samples are utilized for testing.
-A spike audio sample of digit '2' is shown in Fig. \ref{discuss_fig1}, where x-axis indicates the event time, and y-axis indicates the 64 frequency channels of the CochleaAMS1b sensor.
-Each blue dot in the sample represents an event that occurs at time $t_e$ and frequency $f_e$.
+We use the single-digit part of the dataset, which consists of 11 categories, including 'oh', 'zero', and digits '1' to '9'.
+A spike audio sequence of digit '2' is shown in Fig. \ref{discuss_fig1}, where the x-axis indicates the event time, and the y-axis indicates the 64 frequency channels of the CochleaAMS1b sensor.
+Each blue dot in the sequence represents an event that occurs at time $t_e$ and frequency $f_e$.
 In this application, we regard ``frequency channels'' as ``locations'' and apply the Hybrid\_SRM\_FC to process the spike audio inputs, see Fig. \ref{discuss_fig1}.
-Table~\ref{discuss_tab1} presents the test accuracies on the single digit dataset.
-We observe that our model significantly outperforms SNN\_TSRM\footnote{Please note that there are 2,486 testing samples.
-This means 1\% improvement leads to 24.86 more samples are correctly classified.}.
-Moreover, figure~\ref{profile} shows the training and testing profiles for SNN\_TSRM and our model on the dataset.
-From this figure, we can see that our model converges faster and attains a lower loss and a higher accuracy compared to SNN\_TSRM.
+Through the experiments, the fully-connected SNN with TSRM neurons achieves the test accuracy of 0.563.
+However, with the help of LSRM neurons, the Hybrid\_SRM\_FC obtains the test accuracy of 0.586 and \textbf{correctly classifies the additional 57 spike audio sequences}.
+Moreover, we show the training and testing profiles of the fully-connected SNN with TSRM neurons and the Hybrid\_SRM\_FC in the Supplementary Material.
+From those figures, we can see that our hybrid model converges faster and attains a lower loss and a higher accuracy compared to the fully-connected SNN with TSRM neurons.

-These preliminary results show that location spiking neurons can be applied to other event-driven learning fields.
-Moreover, location spiking neurons can extract useful features from the data and benefit the task.